a5hik/ng-sortable/README.md

 And reversing the condition, allows you to Drag accross Columns but not within same Column.

+###### Horizontal Sorting:

+Horizontal Drag and Drop can be achieved using the same Library.
+The Column dispaly can be tweaked to have horizonatal items and the same can be achieved via some CSS tweaks (like making the column display style to "inline-block").
+Added a sample in the demo source (refer plunker.css/js/html).

 ##### Testing:

 - Tested on FireFox, IE 9 and Greater, Chrome and Safari.